opil/documentation/docs/admin/RAN/opil_server_ran_install.md

+# Introduction

+Welcome to Module's Installation & Administration Guide!

+Any feedback on this document is highly welcome, including bug reports, typos or information you think should be included but is not.
+Please send the feedback through email to: module@l4ms.eu.
+Thank you in advance.

+The Robot Agent Node (RAN) sits between OPIL and the Robot Hardware.
+It provides two main functionalities: it manages robot navigation, based on ROS, and works as an interface between the robot hardware and the OPIL Cyber Physical Middleware, based on FIWARE Orion Context Broker.
+In order to accomplish the second functionality, the RAN "translates" and adapts FIWARE entities into something understandable by ROS, i.e., messages and services, and viceversa.

 # How to start the TP docker container
 This docker container starts the RAN which receives motion or action tasks from the TP.